Do you have a Travel Bucket List?

 The concierge advised we should head to the lesser tourist area of Mutianyu and I am so glad we did!

-We had the concierge arrange for a restroom stop with the driver on the way and that he would stop if we wanted to take any photographs too.
+This concierge also arranged for a restroom stop with the driver on the way and that he would stop if we wanted to take any photographs too.
 We were pretty pleased with an ultra clean and modern black car that arrived to take us there.

 We have the driver for the entire day, so off we head and arrange to meet him back at the car.
 As soon as we see the Great Wall we are so excited!